champsproject/lagrangian_descriptors/book/docs/dedication.md

 VJGG

-Dedicated to my parents, for their love of chemistry.
+Dedicated to all those that, with their encouragement and support over the years, have had a positive influence along my trajectory.

 FGM